hpe-dev-incubator/hpe-dev-portal/content/blog/converting-hpe-greenlake-api-specifications-in-oas-3-1-using-openapi-tools.md

 ## How can I use the HPE GreenLake APIs documentation for my automation projects?

-Each set of the HPE GreenLake APIs provided examples in the form of code snippets from different programming or scripting languages in the interactive websites.
-Any adopters can make use the provided the snippet of the codes to create any client application or to create any client library for their development purposes.
-This method is the quickest and the easiest method for early adopter to get started with their automation script.
-As the time goes, you will also see more blog [posts](https://developer.hpe.com/blog/) in HPE Developer forum that provide comprehensive code sample to address the common use cases using HPE GreenLake edge-to-cloud platform.
+All HPE GreenLake APIs provide example code snippets from different programming or scripting languages in the interactive website.
+All adopters can make use of the code snippets to create any client application or to create any client library for their development purposes.
+For early adopters, this method is the quickest and the easiest way to get started with their automation script.
+As the time goes on, you will see more [blog posts](https://developer.hpe.com/blog/) in HPE Developer forum that provide comprehensive code samples to address common use.

 ![Snippet of Codes in multiple language in JavaScript, Python, GO, and CuRL](/img/examples-provided-in-the-documentation.png)